-SN Brief description of proposed Action Assumed implementing agent Anticipated timeframe (1) Past, present and future role of hydropo wer 1.1 hydropower potential should be made available at river basin / sub-river basin ASAP 1.2 introducing environmental improvement measures in addition to the typical HPPs, Ministries When rehabilitations are due 1.3 Future energy development strategies in WB6 countries should be developed / updated for a time horizon extending at least for the next 15 years (i.e. to 2030-2035) and with a long-term outlook to 2050.
-The hydropower sector shall be addressed in terms of possible further development of the entire energy and Ministries for environment
+SN Brief description of proposed Action Assumed implementing agent Anticipated timeframe (1) Past, present and future role of hydropov ver 1.1 hydropower potential should be made available at river basin / sub-river basin ASAP 1.2 technical improvements of the facility aiming at improving safety, availability and ensuring prolongation of service lifetime.
+That shall include determination of Environmentally Acceptable Flow (EAF), feasibility of introducing private) - operators of HPPs, Ministries When rehabilitations are due 1.3 Future energy development strategies in WB6 countries should be developed / updated for a time horizon extending at least for the next 15 years (i.e. to 2030-2035) and with a long-term outlook to 2050.
+The hydropower sector shall be addressed in terms of possible further development of the entire remaining energy and Ministries for environment

-SN Brief description of proposed Action Assumed implementing agent Anticipated timeframe remaining technical hydropower potential including; (i) additional capacity and output yield of HPP rehabilitations, and (ii) greenfield projects (large and small HPPs).
-Hydropower development shall be promoted based on clear sustainability criteria and in the context of its competitiveness against other RES-E sources (PV, Wind, biomass) and its technical advantages for the power system.
-The interdependencies between water and power or water and agriculture shall be taken into account, which will be more important in the future.
+SN Brief description of proposed Action Assumed implementing Anticipated timeframe technical hydropower potential including; (i) additional capacity and output yield of HPP rehabilitations, and (ii) greenfield projects (large and small HPPs).
+Hydropower development shall be promoted based on clear sustainability criteria and in the context of its competitiveness against other RES-E sources (PV, Wind, biomass) and its technical advantages for the power system. umename The interdependencies between water and power or water and agriculture shall be taken into account, which will be more important in the future.
 Therefore, a full analysis incorporating such dependencies will be needed and required when it comes to hydropower.
 A high-quality SEA has to be done at the earliest stage on energy strategies, during its development and prior to adoption thereof., accompanied by extensive public consultation processes.
-1.4 indicative target and quantified (GWh, %) in the future NREAPs of all WB6 Ministries responsible for energy and Ministries for environment 1.5 introduction of energy efficiency measures and use of renewable energy sources.
-Energy demand modelling and energy demand-supply analysis Ministries responsible for energy, National institutes and universities, Energy Community Secretariat ASAP 1.6 WB6 to assess the potential for cost-competitive penetration of electricity Ministries responsible for energy, Energy Community Secretariat ASAP 1.7 opportunities for intensified cooperation between state-owned utilities and Power generation utilities - operators of the existing HPPs ASAP (urgent due to rapidly approaching deadlines) 1.8 currently available funds on supply side and characteristics of financing needs on the demand side.
-Start undertaking actions needed to remove barriers to financing, and compensating for currently present fiscal constraints, in order to put much WB6 governments/Ministries responsible for energy and environment under guidance and sponsorship of EC/IFIs ASAP
+1.4 1.5 introduction of energy efficiency measures and use of renewable energy sources.
+Energy demand modelling and energy demand-supply analysis energy, National institutesand universities, Energy Community Secretariat ASAP 1.6 WB6 to assess the potential for cost-competitive penetration of electricity Ministries responsible for energy, Energy Community Secretariat ASAP 1.7 opportunities for intensified cooperation between state-owned utilities and existing HPPs ASAP (urgent due to rapidly approaching deadlines) 1.8 Start undertaking actions needed to remove barriers to financing, and compensating for currently present fiscal constraints, in order to put much ASAP